renditions/react-img/README.md

 const renditions = renditionWidths.map(width => ({ width }))
 ```

-Define a `getSrc` function that return a source URL for a given rendition:
+Define a `getSrc` function that returns the source URL for a given rendition:

 ```jsx
 const getSrc = (filename, ext, rendition) => {